AyrA/CryptoPad/README.md

 This method is suitable for quick access to encrypted files.
 This means you can use it to avoid typing the password or selecting the key file each time you open the file.
+It also works well in combination with the RSA key method if you plan to send a file to somebody.

 #### Recommendation: